Summary: In this tutorial, you will learn how to use the Oracle ORDER BY

 table in the sample database:

-The following statement retrieves locations and sorts them by city and state:
+table and sorts locations by city and state:

 SELECT